scpwiki/wikijump/docs/development.md

 There are a couple of configuration files that need to be initialized prior to running your instance of Wikijump.
 These will be the `config.toml` and `.env` files, both located in the `deepwell` subdirectory.
 Both of these files can be copied from their `.example` counterparts without changing them, though it is worth looking through them briefly to understand what can be configurated for your instance.

 There is also a Docker configuration file that configures the various containers that host Wikijump in the local environment.
-You can find this file in `install/local/dev/`, named `docker-compose.yaml`.
+You can find this file in `install/local/dev/`, named `docker-compose.yaml`, alongside `docker-compose.dev.yaml` (which provides various helpful tools for developing locally).

 Notice that in `docker-compose.yaml`, there are configuration options for the domains to use.
 For development purposes, these are set to `wikijump.localhost`.
 This is the domain you will be connecting to, e.g. `http://www.wikijump.localhost`.
 The TLD `.localhost` is just like the usual `localhost` domain.
 Currently, the domain uses `HTTPS`, which can result in a certificate error as it is self signed — this can just be ignored.